AndyObtiva/are-we-there-yet/INITIAL_PLAN.md

 ## Background

-It would be overkill to use enterprise Project Management software for very simple projects.
+For very simple projects, enterprise project management software is not conventient to use.

-Are We There Yet? is a simple tool that gives a quick "at a glance" view of multiple small projects and their progress of completion.
+Are We There Yet? aims to be a simple alternative that provides a quick "at a glance" view of multiple small projects and their progress of completion.

 ## Business Use Cases